 Responsible Breeder References

 A responsible breeding program starts with health testing and honesty about conditions for which there are no tests.
+Here are the CHIC requirements for Irish Setters:

-Here are the CHIC requirements for Irish setters:
+OFA CHIC requirements for Irish Setters

 It is also important to have a great relationship with your veterinarian, for they are your partner in whelping and raising healthy puppies.